New Brunswick joint health and safety committee (JHSC) training providers:

 - Minimum of six hours in class

-- Recommended maximum of 20 participant
+- Recommended maximum of 20 participants

 - If an alternate training curriculum is offered, the details must be approved by WorkSafeNB